jundalisay/spblist/content/en/research/poincare/science/chapter-06b.md

 If we observe such a system, we can study not only the relative motion of its different parts with respect to each other, but the motion of its centre of gravity with respect to the other parts of the universe.

-We then find that the motion of its centre of gravity is nearly uniform and rec- tilinear in conformity with Newton’s Third Law.
+We then find that the motion of its centre of gravity is nearly uniform and rectilinear in conformity with Newton’s Third Law.

 This is an experimental fact, which cannot be invalidated by athe classical mechanics.